 Anthropological research has shown that human behavior is very diverse.
 Human habits can vary endlessly.

-Coordination:

-Subordination:

-Transitional expression:

 Most animals reveal the same patterns of behavior within any given species.
 The human species has very few patterns that are shared by all people.

-Coordination:

-Subordination:

-Transitional expression:

 All humans have similar physical and mental structures.
 One might expect all human behavior to be similar.

-Coordination:

-Subordination:

-Transitional expression:

 Different societies differ in almost every aspect of their behavior.
 They speak very different languages.

-Coordination:

-Subordination:

-Transitional expression:

-Dr. Murray and Anna C. Rockowitz Writing Center, Hunter College, City University of New York